Mialet, Gard

 Mialet ([mjalɛ]; Mialet) is a commune in the Gard department in southern France.

 It lies close to Alès and Saint-Jean-du-Gard.

 The commune includes the hamlet of Mas Soubeyran, centre of the Protestant resistance during the 16th century.
+It houses the Musée du Désert, dedicated to the history of Protestantism in France.

 History

 The town's entire population was expelled by French troops on 1 April 1703, during the War of the Camisards.